 As a feature, backward compatibility in gaming consoles has never been a reliable bet.
-In some cases, as with the PS1 to PS2, the feature was universally loved.
-In other generations, such as we saw in the leap from PS3 to PS4, the concept was abandoned entirely.
+The feature was universally loved in some cases, as with the PS1 to PS2.
+The concept was abandoned entirely in other generations, such as in the leap from PS3 to PS4.
 In the latest generation, however, backward compatibility seems to be the name of the game.

-Taking a look at the modern state of the market, and some previous standouts, we want to see where related issues can lie.
+Looking at the market’s modern state and some previous standouts, we want to see where related issues can lie.
 How can this relate to other forms of software like online casinos, and what makes this generation special?

 The coming generation